 Thread count and cluster size

 You should take care not to exceed the number of requests that your MarkLogic cluster can reasonably handle at a given time.
 A general rule of thumb is not to use more threads than the number of hosts multiplied by the number of threads per app server.
 A MarkLogic app server defaults to a limit of 32 threads.
 So for a 3-host cluster, you should not exceed 96 total threads.
-This also assumes that each host is receiving requests.
-This would be accomplished either by placing a load balancer in front of MarkLogic or by configuring direct connections as described below.
+This also assumes that each host is receiving requests, which can be accomplished by placing a load balancer in front of MarkLogic or by configuring direct connections as described below.

 The rule of thumb can thus be expressed as: